In this guide, we will cover the processes for;

 You then need to go to the Health Background tab from the Student Details Menu.

-Once this page is open, scroll down slightly to the Medical Conditions area, press the + icon and select Medical Conditions.
+Once this page is open, scroll down slightly to the Medical Conditions, Dietary Needs and Disabilities panel, press the + icon and select Medical Conditions.

 This will open a new screen where you need to press the + icon next to Medical Conditions.